sah-23/MutiThreadingPresentation/README.md

-# Multi-Threading and How Modern CPUs Handle It in 2025
+# Multi-Threading and How Modern CPUs Handle It

 ![Multi-Threading Presentation Preview](./preview.png)